atremblay/obsidian-math/Numerical Analysis/ODE simulation.md

 > \end{align}
 > $$
 >
-> To make a more readable [[Characteristic equation]] we do a change of variable (that seems out of nowhere, but it comes from other people's experience)
+> To make a more readable [[../Calculus/Characteristic equation]] we do a change of variable (that seems out of nowhere, but it comes from other people's experience)
 >
 > $$\omega_0 = \sqrt \frac k m, \zeta = \frac c {2 \sqrt{km}}$$
 > $$